jimhester/BAMSpector/README.md

 # BAMSpector
-A lightweight shiny application to visualize gene models and supporting reads
+A lightweight shiny application to visualize gene models and supporting reads.

 The goal is to produce a shiny application that allows the user to specify a gene symbol and BAM file(s), and be rewarded with a visualization displaying the gene model (exons organized into transcripts) and supporting reads.
+The application should use the release version of Bioconductor.

 For gene models, the server might consult org.Hs.eg.db to map from gene symbol to Entrez gene id, then extract the gene model from the